Thinkwise/docs/docs/sf/validation.md

 Validations are carried out on the model to check for errors.
 These errors are pre-defined and specified in a base project.
 Consider, for instance, a requirement that a primary key must always be at the top in a table and that each table must have a standard sort sequence.
 Thinkwise delivers a comprehensive set of validations with the Software factory, but these can be supplemented by company-specific validations.

-As indicated for the data model in chapter 7.1, every modeller has a *Validations* tab.
-The validations can be carried out here for this specific modeller.
+As indicated for the data model in chapter 7.1, every modeler has a *Validations* tab.
+The validations can be carried out here for this specific modeler.
 The total validation takes place before the source code is generated.

 ![](../assets/sf/image96.png)

-Figure 199: Overview of the 'Validation' tab with executed validations
+*Overview of the 'Validation' tab with executed validations*

 Validations may be conducted at various levels by means of the following tasks:

 - > Perform all validations: performs all relevant validations;

-- > Perform validation group (not for modellers): performs all validations from the selected validation group;
+- > Perform validation group (not for modelers): performs all validations from the selected validation group;

 - > Perform selected validation: performs the selected validation;